Contact Us Today (424) 372-3112

 How and when a defendant can post bail after getting arrested in Los Angeles will depend on many different factors.

-Of course, there are many situations where a judge will release a defendant without having to actually post a bail, which is commonly known as a release on own their recognizance, or simply an “OR release.”
+Of course, there are many situations where a judge will release a defendant without actually posting bail, which is commonly known as a release on their own recognizance, or simply an “OR release.”

 An own recognizance release is basically a promise by the defendant to attend their court appearances.

-Our law firm is frequently asked by defendants and family members how soon can they post bail after getting arrested by police in Los Angeles?
+Our law firm is frequently asked by defendants and their family members how soon they can post bail after being arrested by police in Los Angeles.

 Many others will ask if, not when, their family member can post bail to get released from custody.